Varèse Sarabande albums discography: LP to CD Series (2015–2016)

 The LP to CD Subscription Series is another part of the label that was created and began in June 2015, which released titles from their past LP catalog that could be transferred from vinyl records to CDs for a fee of $10.00 per title per month plus $4.50 for shipping costs (automatically billed to a credit card) for 12 months finally ending in May 2016.
 This originally caused problems because many collectors did not want all of the titles that were being offered.
 The label then relented in the middle of the run and then offered the titles for sale individually for the same amount as the regular subscription.
 This started with Enola Gay by Maurice Jarre.
 Many chose to complete the run of twelve titles, not wanting to miss out on the titles being offered randomly and others chose to stop at some point.

 Each title was strictly limited for that particular month of release and would go out of print after that month passed.
 The label did not go back and reissue any the past titles that fans had missed.
 All the titles were announced randomly and not in the order of the number assigned to them.
 Each title was housed in reproduction LP style jacket cardboard slipcases with all original artwork and lettering from their LP counterpart intact along with a disclaimer stating if the title came from a vinyl source in small print in which most cases were LP transfers because of missing master tapes in the Varèse Sarabande vaults.
 A few titles did come from master tapes that were available including Invitation au voyage.

 The first title issued was April Fool's Day by Charles Bernstein (VLE-9200-02, June 2015) which came housed in a mini LP-style maroon carrying case with the Varèse Sarabande logo embossed in gold foil lettering and room to store all subsequent future LP to CD titles in the series.
 Magnificent Obsession was the final release of the subscription set released in May 2016.
 Fans wanted the series to go on, but the label did not want to continue it and there are no plans to bring it back.

-The list reflects the assigned catalog number for each title and not the order in which the titles were released during the subscription.
+The list reflects the assigned catalogue number for each title and not the order in which the titles were released during the subscription.